CumulusNetworks/docs/content/cumulus-netq-51/NVLink-Management/Register-Services.md

 Done.
 ```

 3. Copy the `example-ca.crt` and `example-tls.p12` files to the switch tray.
 Replace the filenames with the actual names of the files.
-Use the {{<exlink url="https://docs.nvidia.com/networking/display/nvidianvosusermanualfornvlinkswitchesv25022225/cluster+manager+commands" text="NVOS cluster manager commands">}} to apply the certificates to both NMX-C and NMX-T.
+Use the {{<exlink url="https://docs.nvidia.com/networking/display/nvidianvosusermanualfornvlinkswitchesv25022225/cluster+manager+commands" text="NVOS cluster manager commands">}} to apply the certificates to both NMX-C and NMX-T. Applying the certificates is not enough, be sure to enable the manager using `nv action update cluster apps <app-name> manager` to get the port open for both apps.

 ## Register Services

 Register the services by making a POST request to the `v1/services` endpoint.
+NMX-c aka the controller is listening on port 9370 while NMX-t aka TELEMETRY is listening on port 9351.

 {{<tabs "TabID42" >}}